 It is Sunnah to Smile in Muslim Religion

 Yes, you heard it.
 Never underestimate how far your smile’s warmth can reach people’s hearts and melt the ice.
-Smiling makes you look friendly, approachable and most of all, it’s a Sadaqa (Act of charity).
+Smiling makes you look friendly, and approachable and most of all, it’s a Sadaqa (Act of charity).

 Small Favors Generosity to Defame Islamophobia